How to get to the Kilpatrick hills

-I went to the Kilpatrick hills today on the advice of a fellow dog walker who I met last week.
+I went to the Kilpatrick hills today with my dog Ruby and a my favourite flask filled with coffee.
+I was recommended this walkon the advice of a fellow dog walker who I met last week.
 Spending a lot of time walking at the beach in Erskine I see the Kilpatrick hills everyday and often wondered what it would be like to walk up there.
 I was surprised how easy and how quick it is to get there from Bishopton – just 5 minutes once you get over the Erskine bridge and you’re there.

 Before I set out I checked the weather forecast, dry all day with the clouds breaking at lunch but the temperatures were low so I wrapped up, put on my thermals, cashmere hat, scarf and gloves.
 But I shouldn’t have bothered!
 Walking uphill soon warmed me up and just 15 minutes into it I was getting too warm, thankfully I had my bag to put my gloves, scarf and hat in, but with a big heavy jacket all I could do was unzip it too try to stay cool.
 Really, it’s just like walking up a flight of stairs for a couple of miles and a great form of exercise.